 Some cities awake only at night.
 This is the case of Hoi An.
-Once an important trading post, it is today a magnet for tourists, especially from China and Korea.
+Once an important trading post, it is today a magnet for tourists, especially from China and Korea, as well as epats, many of whom choose the quaint city as their home in Vietnam even with kids.

 Hoi An has retained its well preserved buildings and structures thanks to the rapid demise in its importance.
 Located at the mouth of the Thu Bon River, the town served as the trading center between Chinese, European and Japanese merchants between the 15th and 19th century who came in search of spices and silk.
 When the river silted up in the 19th century, the ships stopped coming and trade came to a halt.
 It was because of that the town’s success and boom stagnated and its buildings froze in time.
 Because economic advancements stopped arriving in Hoi An, the buildings never needed replacing for more modern ones and the original structures, made of timber and wooden frames and tiled up, still remain almost intact.